'Fresh Views Special Exhibition' Call for Professional Artist Submissions

-The Jamestown-Yorktown Foundation is excited to announce that we are accepting submissions from artists for display in our special exhibition, "Fresh Views of the American Revolution," October 18, 2025 - May 3, 2026 at the American Revolution Museum at Yorktown.
+The Jamestown-Yorktown Foundation is excited to announce it is accepting submissions from professional artists for display in our special exhibition, "Fresh Views of the American Revolution," October 18, 2025 - May 3, 2026 at the American Revolution Museum at Yorktown.

 In advance of the 250th anniversary of the signing of the Declaration of Independence, the Jamestown-Yorktown Foundation will showcase art from America’s Bicentennial commemoration to inspire new reflections on Revolutionary principles from contemporary artists and community members.